-On the DSCP website in the multi-agency online Procedures Manual, Part 2, Safeguarding Practice Guidance there is further information under 'Online safety: Children Exposed to Abuse through the Digital Media'
+On the DSCP website in the multi-agency online Procedures Manual, Part 2, Safeguarding Practice Guidance there is further information under Online safety: Children Exposed to Abuse through the Digital Media

-N. Child on Child Abuse including Sexual Violence and Sexual Harassment
+N. Child on Child Sexual Violence and Sexual Harassment

-Our school has a zero tolerance approach to child on child abuse including sexual violence and sexual harassment (KCSIE 2022: Part One, paras 32 - 35 and Part Five).
+Our school has a zero tolerance approach to child on child abuse including sexual violence and sexual harassment (KCSIE 2023: Part One, paras 32 - 35 and Part Five).
 Our staff are aware that children are capable of abusing other children, and that this can happen both in and out of school, online and offline.

-Refer also to:

-Sharing nudes and semi-nudes: advice for education settings working with children and young people
+Refer also to: Sharing nudes and semi-nudes: advice for education settings working with children and young people LGFL 'Undressed' provided schools advice about how to teach young children about being tricked into getting undressed online in a fun way without scaring them or explaining the motives of sex offenders

-Sexual violence and sexual harassment between children in schools and colleges